Liverpool Aviation Accidents & Incidents (images replaced) Dec 5, 2013 12:29:34 GMT 1 Ant, Maddog, and 1 more like this

 Leicester, while carrying mail.
 The whole 'Spokes from Speke' mail network

 that night was cancelled due to fear of a letter bomb having exploded.

-In fact the luggage door opened in flight and jammed on the tail surfaces.
+The AAIB found the luggage door opened in flight, jamming the tail surfaces.

 NOTE.
-These two accidents, although appearing on other lists, I have
+These two accidents, although appearing on other lists (which have now been amended),